Traditional London Real Ale & Craft Cider Pub

 The original pub was demolished in 1883 to make way for the current building.

 There have been numerous mentions of the pub in the Census for England over the years.

-served with a crusty bread roll & butter
+Served with a crusted bread roll & butter!

 |Monday to Wednesday||